 Three Chairpersons are nominated by PIM members.
 Each Chair is elected for three years by a majority vote, with one Chairperson retiring each year.
 A retiring chair is not eligible for immediate re-election.
 In order to secure representation of all the different geographical stakeholders, there are three chairs representing the three PIM regions: The Americas Region, the Europe, Middle East & Africa Region and the Asia & Asia Pacific Region.

 The Chairs are responsible for implementing the strategies suggested by the members during the Annual Meeting, as well as managing the budget, deciding on the structure and contents of the Annual Conference, and addressing the major issues of the association.

 Chair of The Americas

 Chair of Europe, Middle East & Africa

 SGH Warsaw School of Economics

-The Coordinator is nominated by the Chairs and is in charge of managing the communication activities of the network, coordinating with the Annual Conference organization, and securing organizational support for the Chairs and the Members.
-The Coordinator is also responsible for running the Association’s Secretariat.
+There are two Network Coordinators who are nominated by the Chairs.
+They are responsible for managing the communication activities of the network, coordinating with the Annual Conference organization, and securing organizational support for the Chairs and the Members as well as for running the Association’s Secretariat.

 Within the network there are currently two Committees.
 The New Members Committee (NMC) and the Current Members Committee (CMC).
 The NMC analyzes schools interested in joining the PIM Network, while the CMC collaborates with new members and current partner schools emphasizing on membership guidelines and maintaining exchange balances between schools.

 UI, Kelley School of Business, USA

 UT, McCombs Business School, USA